earthstar-project/earthstar/README.md

 // WRITE PERMISSIONS
 //
-// Keys can specify which authors are allowed to write to them.
+// Paths can specify which authors are allowed to write to them.
-// Author names that occur prefixed by '~' in a key can write to that key.
+// Author names that occur prefixed by '~' in a path can write to that path.
 //
 // Examples:
 // One author write permission: